realmeone/java-ro/README.md

 ## Contribution

-We welcome everyone to contribute to this project, not just the code, but also the documentation, ideas, and my English grammar (lol)
+We welcome everyone to contribute to this project, not just the code, but also the documentation, ideas, and my English (lol)

 No matter what you help us improve is a sentence, a few lines of code, or an article, you will receive our reward (ROT) once adopted.